-Professor Hatter has published on musical time in early sixteenth-century Italian paintings (Early Music, 2011) and also on intersections between popular devotions and ecclesiastical liturgy in Renaissance motets that include or quote the Ave Maria prayer (2012).
-She is working on a book on music about music and musicians in the late fifteenth and early sixteenth centuries, exploring how this repertoire contributed to the development of the professional composer.
-She is also currently examining the persistence and conversion of music for women's churching ceremonies in both Catholic and Protestant contexts in the early Reformation period.
-This interdisciplinary work illuminates a site of ritual and social negotiation central to the lives of early modern women.
-An article on this topic is forthcoming in the volume Conversions: Gender and Religious Change in Early Modern Europe (Manchester University Press, 2015).
+Prof. Hatter has also published on musical time in early sixteenth-century Italian paintings (Early Music, 2011) and on intersections between popular devotions and ecclesiastical liturgy in Renaissance motets that include or quote the Ave Maria prayer (2012).
+More recently she has contributed a chapter to the interdisciplinary volume Conversions: Gender and Religious Change in Early Modern Europe (Manchester University Press, 2016).
+In this chapter she examines the persistence and conversion of music for women's churching ceremonies in both Catholic and Protestant contexts in the early Reformation period.
+This interdisciplinary work illuminates a site of ritual and social negotiation central to the lives of early modern women across confessional divides.
+She is currently co-editing a collection of essays on music and art for commemorations and an article reflecting on the broader implications a music manuscript associated with Anne Boleyn.

 - Music History I: Medieval, Renaissance, and Baroque